RubySlovenia/RubySlovenia.github.io/_posts/2017-02-23-february-meetup-recap.md

 Hi!

-It was somehow delegated to me to make a recap of this meetup for people who couldn't attend?
-Here it is :)

-In this meetup [Domen Kožar][Domen] explained that [ELM] an functional language which compiles to JavasSript.
-ELM transcompiler guarantees that we won't have any runtime JavaScript errors.
+In this meetup [Domen Kožar][Domen] explained that [ELM] is a functional language which compiles to JavasSript.
+ELM transcompiler guarantees that we won't have any run time JavaScript errors.

 [Domen] went through this guide [guide.elm-lang.org](https://guide.elm-lang.org/), explained what certain parts of this language mean and answered bunch of questions.